department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/analytics/Analytics.md

   - 45% of Veterans used multiple VA benefits.
 - The most-used VA benefits are healthcare and disability compensation.
   - 36% of of all Veterans have ever received VA health care.
   - 76% of VA users received health care and/or disability compensation.
-(Read this bullet and the next one carefully.)
+(Read this and the sub-bullet carefully.)
     - 75% of VA users receiving disability comp also received VA health care.
 - Veterans aged 25-34 and 65+ were most likely to use VA benefits.